 Based on these lab experiments we elaborated new processes for the treatment of both used alkaline solutions (MEROX and EXOMER).
-Both processes are connected, water phase (strong acid) from EXOMER used alkaline solutions treatment is used for neutralization of MEROX used alkaline solutions.
+The both processes are connected, water phase (strong acid) from EXOMER used alkaline solutions treatment are used for neutralization of MEROX used alkaline solutions.

-The block diagrams of these two processes are presented in Fig. 3 and Fig. 4.
+The block diagrams of both processes are presented in figure 3 and 4.